What is Growth Analytics and How to Use It to Improve Customer Acquisition

 How to perform growth analysis with data analytics?

-This process will help give a complete picture of how different segments are interacting with your product.
+You can use feature tags and custom events to track customer behavior across segments.
+This process will help give a complete picture of how different segments are interacting with your core features by giving you insights into:

 If one segment is struggling, you can give more help with in-app guidance.
 If another is doing well, you can ask for reviews or survey them for additional context.